Can You Develop Vaginismus After Sexual Trauma?

-Keep reading to learn more about vaginismus symptoms, causes, risks, and treatment options for women after VCUG trauma.
+Keep reading to learn more about the risk of vaginismus and pelvic floor dysfunction after VCUG trauma.

-Sexual trauma can take a very serious toll on a person’s physical and mental health.
-One effect that many women experience after sexual abuse, especially in early childhood, is a medical condition known as vaginismus.
+Sexual trauma can take a tremendous toll on a person’s body and emotional well-being.
+One effect that many women experience after sexual abuse is a medical condition known as vaginismus.

 Vaginismus Symptoms